 Combining Bollinger bands with Relative Strength Index (RSI)

-Just a small reminder on the Bollinger bands: As the bands contract, it signals a reduction in volatility which may lead to a sideways direction or congestion.
-As they expand it signals an increase in volatility which may lead to a strong rally of prices either in an uptrend or downtrend.
+On the other hand, if the bands expand, it signals an increase in volatility which may lead to a strong rally of prices either in an uptrend or downtrend.

 So, how do we combine Bollinger bands and RSI to identify entry and exit price levels?
-Let’s take a look at the example below

 Looking at the chart above, you will see how these indicators can give good trade signals when combined together.

-So the entry signals are when the RSI shows overbought or oversold and also the price is on the Upper or lower band respectively.
+So the entry signals are when the RSI shows overbought or oversold market conditions as price moves on the Upper or the lower band respectively.

-- Buy signal( RSI oversold + Lower band support)
+Buy signal( RSI oversold + Lower band support)

-- Sell signal( RSI overbought + Upper band resistance)
+Sell signal( RSI overbought + Upper band resistance)